mitchcurtis/slate/doc/overview.md

 ![Layered Image Project icon](https://github.com/mitchcurtis/slate/blob/master/app/images/layered-image-project.svg)

 A layered image project can contain several images, each of which is stored as a layer.
 The highest layer in the list is drawn on top of the layers below it.
-This type of project can be exported as a single image.
+This type of project can be exported as one or more images.

 - [Getting Started with Layered Image Projects](https://github.com/mitchcurtis/slate/blob/master/doc/getting-started-layered.md)